deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### Speed

+Deeplearning4j's underlying linear algebra computations, performed with ND4J, have been shown to run [at least twice as fast](http://nd4j.org/benchmarking) as Numpy on very large matrix multiplies.
+That's one reasons why we've been adopted by teams at NASA's Jet Propulsion Laboratory.
+Moreover, Deeplearning4j has been optimized to run on various chips including x86 and GPUs with CUDA C.

 While both Torch7 and DL4J employ parallelism, DL4J's **parallelism is automatic**.
 That is, we automate the setting up of worker nodes and connections, allowing users to bypass libs while creating a massively parallel network on [Spark](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/spark), [Hadoop](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j-scaleout/hadoop-yarn), or with [Akka and AWS](http://deeplearning4j.org/scaleout.html).
 Deeplearning4j is best suited for solving specific problems, and doing so quickly.

-This brings us to the issue of speed.
-The bottleneck for speed that most deeplearning frameworks encounter is in [BLAS](http://www.netlib.org/blas/), or Basic Linear Algebra Subprograms, so if you use BLAS and the framework correctly, then you will [approach the same speed limit](https://www.quora.com/Deep-Learning/How-fast-is-Theano-compared-to-other-DBN-implementations).
-The question, however, is how easy a project's documentation makes it to handle large amounts of data.

 For a full list of Deeplearning4j's features, please see our [features page](../features.html).